homac/websitemonitor/README.md

   1. The producer tries to fetch a website at regular intervals, and posts the result including HTTP response code and response time to a kafka topic.

-  2. The consumer listens for messages on that kafka topic and writes the content of that message to a PostgrSQL database.
+  2. The consumer listens for messages on that kafka topic and writes the content of that message to a PostgresSQL database.

 Both tools can be configured and ran independently.